spesmilo/electrum-docs/faq.rst

 SSL certificates.
 When it first connects to a server, it pins the fact whether that server is using a CA-signed or a self-signed cert.

-- If it is self-signed it will only accept that cert until it expires for that server (TOFU).
+- If it is self-signed, it will only accept that cert until it expires for that server (TOFU).

 - If it is CA signed, it will forever only accept CA-signed certs for that server.